What Is The Effect Of Blue Light On The Skin?

 Whether we’re shielding our skin from the sun or protecting it from the aging effects of gravity, sometimes it feels like our complexion is under attack from all sides.
-And with the increasing adoption of new technology, we can add one more aggressor to the list: blue light.
-This type of light comes at us from multiple sources - not only does blue light come from the sun but also the screen of your cell phone, computer, flat-screen TV and the majority of light bulbs.
+And with the surge in screen time due to the pandemic, we can add one more aggressor to the list: blue light.
+This type of harmful light comes at us from multiple sources - not only does blue light come from the sun but also the screen of your cell phone, computer, TV and the majority of light bulbs.
 In short, our skin is exposed to a potential source of damage for a large part of your day, every day.
-Here’s all the information you need about whether blue light is harmful and what you can do about it.
+Here’s all the information you need on whether artificial blue light is harmful and what you can do about it.

 What Is Blue Light?

 Blue light is simply light on the blue end of the visible light spectrum, falling within the wavelength of 400 to 450 nanometers.
-This is a short wavelength which has a higher energy output and unfortunately, can cause greater damage.
+This is a short wavelength which has a higher energy output and unfortunately, can cause greater damage to the skin.
 As already mentioned, blue light is not only found in sunlight but just as importantly, it also emits from the electronic devices now integrated into most people’s daily lives.
-According to Eminence Organics International Trainer Brian Goodwin, we are “typically exposed to blue light for about six hours a day between your cellphone and computer screen.”
-With the long, daily duration of exposure and the high potential for damage, blue light could be the next enemy number one for our skin health.
+According to Eminence Organics International Trainer Brian Goodwin, we are “typically exposed to blue light for over 13 hours a day between your cellphone and computer screen.”
+With the long, daily duration of exposure and the high potential for skin damage, blue light could be the next enemy number one for our skin health.

 What Do We Know About The Dangers Of Blue Light?

-Blue light first started receiving a bad rap when people noticed its link to poor sleep.
+Blue light first started receiving a bad rap when people noticed its link to poor sleep quality.
 Late night hours in bed scrolling through your phone resulted in restless nights, and scientists soon discovered why.
-According to Harvard Health, blue light at night suppresses the secretion of melatonin, the hormone that affects the circadian rhythms that schedule your sleep / wake cycle.
+According to Harvard Health, blue light at night suppresses the secretion of melatonin, the hormone that affects the circadian rhythms that schedule your sleep/wake cycle.
 With a sleep cycle out of whack, many people don’t get enough sleep, leaving them open to health problems like depression, diabetes and cardiovascular problems.

 A restful night is not the only thing at risk.
 Blue light exposure to the eyes was one of the other potential problems that professionals first pinpointed.
-Health magazine tells us that the cornea and lens don’t filter out blue light so it goes right to the back of the eye.
+The cornea and lens don’t filter out blue light, so it goes right to the back of the eye.
 And a University of Toledo study discovered that blue light “transforms vital molecules in the eye’s retina into cell killers which damage the retina,” resulting in conditions like macular degeneration.
 Although experiments were only conducted in a lab setting and not on eyes, the potential for harm to eyes from blue light appears problematic.